Cholera

 Cholera is a type of severe diarrhoea caused by a Vibrio cholera bacteria.It is often found in contaminated water, particularly in coastal areas where human waste may be present.

-The infection spreads when people consume contaminated food or water, especially undercooked seafood.
+The infection spreads most commonly when people consume contaminated water.
+Contaminated food such as undercooked seafood can also cause infection.

 Symptoms appear after few hours to 5 days and include: